 All departments have graduate degree programs, and four (marked with *) offer degrees for undergraduates.

-Interdisciplinary programs that provide additional opportunities for students in public health-related education, service, and research include: the Carolina Population Center, the Cecil G. Sheps Center for Health Services Research, the Center for Environmental Health and Susceptibility, the Center for Health Promotion and Disease Prevention, the Clinical Nutrition Research Center, the Injury Prevention Research Center, the Lineberger Comprehensive Cancer Center, the North Carolina Institute for Public Health, the North Carolina Occupational Safety and Health Education Resource Center, and the North Carolina Center for Public Health Preparedness and the Nutrition Research Institute in Kannapolis.
+Interdisciplinary programs that provide additional opportunities for students in public health-related education, service, and research include: the Carolina Population Center, the Cecil G. Sheps Center for Health Services Research, the Center for Environmental Health and Susceptibility, the Center for Health Promotion and Disease Prevention, the Nutrition Obesity Research Center, the Injury Prevention Research Center, the UNC Lineberger Comprehensive Cancer Center, the North Carolina Institute for Public Health, the North Carolina Occupational Safety and Health Education Resource Center, the North Carolina Center for Public Health Preparedness and the Nutrition Research Institute in Kannapolis.

 Graduate academic degrees offered by the school are the master of science (M.S.) and the doctor of philosophy (Ph.D.).
 Graduate professional degrees include the master of science in public health (M.S.P.H.), master of science in environmental engineering (M.S.E.E.), master of public health (M.P.H.), master of healthcare administration (M.H.A.), master of science in clinical research (M.S.C.R.) and doctor of public health (Dr.P.H.).
 All degree requirements are administered by the faculty of the Gillings School of Global Public Health with approval from The Graduate School's Administrative Board.
 Please visit our website for complete information using the Gillings Program Search: sph.unc.edu/gps.

 The master of public health degree is designed to prepare students for positions requiring a considerable breadth of knowledge in the field of public health and a lesser degree of specialization in one area.
-Students in this degree program may take nearly half of their courses outside of the major department or curriculum and undergo extensive field training (if previous experience is not deemed sufficient by criteria set by the studentís department or curriculum).
-Typically, master of public health students already have acquired education in a health or health-related profession, or have at least three yearsí experience in a field related to public health.
-The paster of public health is often a terminal degree, and qualified students may proceed in the Gillings School of Global Public Health to a Dr.P.H. or Ph.D. program for further study.
+Students in this degree program may take nearly half of their courses outside of the major department or curriculum and undergo extensive field training (if previous experience is not deemed sufficient by criteria set by the student's department or curriculum).
+Typically, master of public health students already have acquired education in a health or health-related profession, or have some experience in a field related to public health.
+The master of public health is often a terminal degree, and qualified students may proceed in the Gillings School of Global Public Health to a Dr.P.H. or Ph.D. program for further study.

 The master of science in public health is designed to prepare students for professional careers in specialized areas of public health and health policy.
 Students in this degree program typically take courses primarily in one major department or curriculum in the Gillings School of Global Public Health.
 Core requirements provide for orientation to a broader view of public health.
 The master of science in public health is usually a terminal degree; however, students may use this degree or the master of science (more so than the master of public health) as a precursor to a doctoral program.
 Programs of study leading to the M.S.P.H. degree are offered by the following departments: environmental sciences and engineering, health policy and management, and maternal and child health.

 The master of science in clinical research is offered through the epidemiology department.
-It is intended to complement the substantive training in medicine, dentistry, pharmacy and other health affairs disciplines by enhancing the studentís ability to apply appropriate research methodologies to his or her chosen or established field of research.
-Applicants will be required to demonstrate a clear relationship with a mentor in this field of research to provide content area guidance during the program.
+It is intended to complement the substantive training in medicine, dentistry, pharmacy and other health affairs disciplines by enhancing the student's ability to apply appropriate research methodologies to his or her chosen or established field of research.
+Applicants will be required to demonstrate a clear relationship with a mentor in this field of research to provide content-area guidance during the program.

 A number of dual-degree programs are offered in select departments.
 Under the dual-degree arrangement, a student may earn two professional degrees in a period of time less than the total required by the two degrees separately.
-Medical students may pursue a dual degree through the departments of epidemiology, health policy and management, maternal and child health, nutrition, or public health leadership.
+Medical students may pursue a dual degree through the departments of epidemiology, health policy and management, maternal and child health or nutrition, or through the public health leadership.
 Dentistry, business, law, city and regional planning, and information and library science students may enroll in dual-degree programs through the Department of Health Policy and Management.
 A dual degree also is offered through the Department of Maternal and Child Health, in conjunction with the School of Social Work, and between the Department of Health Behavior and Health Education and the Department of City and Regional Planning.
 And recently, several dual degree programs were created with the Eshelman School of Pharmacy (Pharm.D.) within the departments of Maternal and Child Health, Epidemiology, Health Policy and Management and the Public Health Leadership program.

-Executive Masterís Program: The Department of Health Policy and Management provides graduate-level education to employed health professionals and health administrators through its executive masterís program.
-This national program provides masterís degree study to full-time health professionals throughout the United States and beyond.
+Executive Master's Program: The Department of Health Policy and Management provides graduate-level education to employed health professionals and health administrators through its executive master's program.
+This national program provides master's degree study to full-time health professionals throughout the United States and beyond.
 This program is comprised of intensive summer institutes on the Chapel Hill campus, faculty-guided distance learning and credit transfer from approved programs at other universities.

 The doctoral program in health leadership (Dr.P.H.) is available through the Department of Health Policy and Management.
-This is the only program of its kind in the country that prepares working health care professionals to become top leaders.
-This highly competitive, distance learning program uses the latest Internet technology to connect distinguished faculty and students in an unparalleled educational environment.
+This program, the only one of its kind in the U.S. prepares working health-care professionals to become top leaders.
+This highly competitive, online learning program uses the latest Internet technology to connect distinguished faculty members and students in an unparalleled educational environment.